Sky Cable Corporation: Sky Biz

 Sky Biz is the enterprise service provider brand of Sky.
 It offers integrated services such as dedicated ultra high-speed broadband internet to small and medium scale businesses in the country.
 At present, Sky Biz has over 3,000 enterprise subscribers.

 Sky On Demand

 Sky On Demand was an over-the-top content service exclusive to Sky subscribers.
 It offered TV everywhere service to Sky Broadband and Sky Mobi subscribers.
 It allowed users to watch video on demand content of Sky Cable on any screen and devices.

 It was later shut down on September 1, 2020 after the merger of iWant and TFC Online.

 Sky TV

 Sky TV is an Internet Protocol television service provide launched in the 4th quarter of 2024 following Sky's partnership with Converge.
 The service emulates the Vision/FiberTV model which is connected to Sky's fiber line and offers a variety of channels.
-It is currently available as an add-on option on the Sky TruFiber service, while existing Sky Cable subscribers will have an option to switch to the new IPTV service.
+It is currently available as an add-on option on the Sky TruFiber service and as a bundle pack for Converge's FiberX broadband service, while existing Sky Cable subscribers will have an option to switch to the new IPTV service.